 1/3 cup light corn syrup

 1/2 teaspoon cinnamon

-Meanwhile, prepare a baking sheet with wax paper and a generous amount of cooking spray.
+Meanwhile, prepare a baking sheet with a Silicone Baking Mat, or parchment paper and a generous amount of cooking spray.
 Set aside.
-Remove the stems from the apples and pierce the top of each apple with a skewer or chopstick.
+Remove the apples' stems and pierce each apple's top with a skewer or chopstick.

 Cool the apples at room temperature for about 20 to 30 minutes before serving.
 Store at room temperature and enjoy within two days.

 Did you make this recipe?
 Don't forget to give it a star rating above!